Web scraping dynamic content with Python gets tricky when the page you see in the browser is not the page your scraper receives.

 Handling Infinite Scroll in One Call

-The "js_scenario" instructions parameter is perfect for scraping dynamic web pages because it enables infinite scrolling until the headless browser reaches the end of the page.
+The "js_scenario" instructions parameter is perfect for web scraping dynamic pages because it enables infinite scrolling until the headless browser reaches the end of the page.
 At the end of this specific scroll feature, you can also choose a button to click.
 Here is an adjusted "js_reviews" variable that incorporates this command:

 js_reviews = {